SolidShineUi 2.0.1

 Credits/Usage

-For credits/attribution for when you use the library, please use one of the versions below (the first one is preferred):
+For credits/attribution for when you use the library, please use one of the credit blocks below:

 Developed/compiled by Jayke R. Huempfner (JaykeBird)